Free home visits

 Inside your ears, there are three small semi-circular canals containing both fluid and crystals - known as endolymphs and otoliths.
 These crystals move and float in the fluid mirroring your body's angular position.

 There are two other semi-circular structures called the utricle and saccule, which recognise horizontal and vertical movements of your body.
-Combined, are your balance organ that assists your body in understanding when you are going up, down, left, right, forward and backward, as well as touch and sight.
+Combined, are your balance organ that assists your body in understanding when you are going up, down, left, right, forward, and backwards, as well as touch and sight.

-Your balance organ synchronises with your muscles, joints and eyesight to give you a sense of balance and orientation within your surroundings.
+Your balance organ synchronises with your muscles, joints, and eyesight to give you a sense of balance and orientation within your surroundings.
 This is called the vestibular system.
-This system relies on the maze of tissue and bone in the inner ear, which is where the cochlea and hearing nerve is located.
+This system relies on the maze of tissue and bone in the inner ear, which is where the cochlea and hearing nerve are located.

 Inner ear dizziness is common, as dizziness is generally caused by a problem with your inner ear, problematic blood circulation, or a pressure of fluid or nerves in the inner ear.
 For example, after a cold, your ears can become inflamed or swollen This can result in bouts of dizziness.

 Vertigo tinnitus and hearing loss are suggestive of long periods of dizziness.
-There are various disorders that affect the inner ears which can result in tinnitus (or ringing of the ears) as well as dizziness.
+Various disorders affect the inner ears which can result in tinnitus (or ringing of the ears) as well as dizziness.
 This could also be Meniere's disease and, in some rare cases, acoustic neuromas.

 This can feel like a spinning sensation, commonly known as vertigo, together with light-headedness which may persist or come and go.
 It may feel stronger when your head moves or when there are sudden movements in your body.
 There may also be nausea, however Benign paroxysmal positional vertigo (or BPPV) has no other symptoms other than dizziness.